 My experience with the free household washing machines back at the hotel was a bit frustrating.
 The washing machine I used was slow.
 So slow it made an English washing machine seem quick.
 I could not even start using the dryer until after five.
 At six, I grabbed everything from the dryer, and spread it out on the bed in case it was not completely dry.

 Dinner was at the Broken Earth, which appears to be the premier restaurant in Broken Hill.
 Premier to me usually means fancy names I do not understand, for food I am not really partial to, at outrageous prices.
 However it is nice to see a classy restaurant from time to time.
 We had a deBortoli Pinot Noir.
-The prawn entree was just fine, although none if the entrees were what I would have otherwise picked.
+The prawn entree was just fine, although none of the entrees were what I would have otherwise picked.
 There was about twice the meat I could eat in my chicken unkiev (seemed to have fennel and tarragon, and was very tasty).
 Jean had the steak, which looked great, although far too large for me to consider.
 The creme boule was outright weird, and none of the desserts were much to my taste in any case.
 It took from 6:30 until around 9 to complete the meal, which is a bit too lengthy for me.

 This morning we head north along the Silver City Highway through the village of Packsaddle to Milparinka.
 The town's colonial buildings, including police barracks and cells have been lovingly restored as part of the Milparinka Heritage Precinct.
 They now provide an insight into life in Milparinka in its heyday during the gold rush of the late 1800's.